Documentation Getting Started with Sublime Merge

 Steps to resolve a merge conflict

-Ours and Theirs correspond to the conflicting files, while Merged corresponds to the resulting merged file.
-Base can also be selected to display the merge base file.
+on the left, in the middle, and on the right.and correspond to the conflicting files, while corresponds to the resulting merged file. can also be selected to display the merge base file.

 To push commits to a remote repository, you may need to add a new remote.